Skillmon/MRTbundle/README.md

 documentation in the form of a PDF in the hopes that more people will read this, though I'll miss the enjoyment of creating the finest ASCII-art.

+For a more exhaustive example of an exotic use of MRTthesis you can take a look at the sources of the documentation.

 ### Installation ###

 There are several possibilities of installation.
 The easiest but unfortunately